jhap1982/giveituruguay/2012/2012-10-18 - Henson Recording Studio (From the Basement), Los Angeles, CA, USA/README.md

 ## Setlist

 Monarchy of Roses
-Dani California
-Scar Tissue
-Can't Stop
-She's Only 18
+Factory of Faith
+Brendan's Death Song
+Ethiopia
+Annie Wants a Baby
 Look Around
-Blood Sugar Sex Magik
-Show of Strength tease
-Tell Me Baby
 The Adventures of Rain Dance Maggie
-Renaissance tease
-Me and My Friends
-Under the Bridge
-Factory of Faith
-Higher Ground
-Californication
-By the Way
-ENCORE BREAK
-Jam
-The Power of Equality
+Did I Let You Know
+Goodbye Hooray
+Happiness Loves Company
+Police Station
+Even You Brutus?
 Meet Me at the Corner
-Give It Away
-Outro Jam
+Dance, Dance, Dance

 ## Notes

-> Rescheduled from **March 16, 2012**.

-**Support**: Janelle Monae, Thundercat
+> They played "I'm with You" for Nigel Godrich's "From the Basement" show.

 ## Media